 How are Bitcoin, Ethereum and Co. changing the financial system?
 How do digital means of payment affect the economy as a whole?
-Prof. Dr. Anna Almosova deals with these and other questions.
-Since mid-October 2019 she is Professor of Digital Currencies/Crypto Currency at the Einstein Center Digital Future and the Technische Universität Berlin.
+Prof. Dr. Anna Almosova dealt with these and other questions during her time as a professor from mid-October 2019 to April 2022.
+She was a Professor of Digital Currencies/Crypto Currency at the Einstein Center Digital Future and the Technische Universität Berlin.

 The macroeconomist often works with Bayes' theorem – a mathematical proposition from probability theory that describes the calculation of conditional probabilities.
 Her macroeconomic models examine how economic actors make decisions based on available resources, information, and beliefs.